Signs and symptoms of head and neck cancers

 - loose teeth for no obvious reason, or dentures that do not fit well anymore

 - numbness of the cheek, upper lip, upper teeth or side of the nose

-Enlarged lymph nodes are much more likely to be caused by an infection than cancer.
-But if you have a lump on your neck that does not go away after 2 to 3 weeks, a specialist doctor should look at it.
-Talk to your GP about it.
-They can refer you to a specialist.
+If a lump on your neck does not go away after 2 to 3 weeks, your GP should refer you to a specialist doctor.